petterjuan/studio2.0/README.en.md

 The shopping assistant is implemented using a **Genkit flow** defined in `src/ai/flows/shopping-assistant.ts`.
 - **Flow:** `shoppingAssistantFlow` processes the user's query and chat history.
-- **Tools:** It uses `getProductInfo` as a tool to allow the AI model to dynamically fetch up-to-date product information from the Shopify API during a conversation.
+- **Tools:** It can be extended with tools to allow the AI model to dynamically fetch up-to-date product information from internal or external APIs.

 ---